Valdivia culture: Influences on Valdivia culture

 Ceramic phase A of the Valdivia was long thought to be the oldest pottery produced by a coastal culture in South America, dated to 3000-2700 BCE.
-In the 1960s, a team of researchers proposed there were significant similarities between the archeological remains and pottery styles of Valdivia and those of the ancient Jōmon culture, active in this same period on the island of Kyūshū, Japan).
+In the 1960s, a team of researchers proposed there were significant similarities between the archeological remains and pottery styles of Valdivia and those of the ancient Jōmon culture, active in this same period on the island of Kyūshū, Japan.
 They compared both decoration and vessel shape, pointing to techniques of incising.
 The Early to Middle Jomon pottery had antecedents dating 10,000 years, but the Valdivia pottery style seemed to have developed rather quickly.
 In 1962 three archeologists, Ecuadorian Emilio Estrada and Americans Clifford Evans and Betty Meggers suggested that Japanese fishermen had gotten blown to Ecuador in a storm and introduced their ceramics to Valdivia at that time.
 Their theory was based on the idea of diffusion of style and techniques.

 Their concept was challenged at the time by other archaeologists, who argued that there were strong logistical challenges to the idea that Japanese could have survived what would have been nearly a year and a half voyage in dugout canoes.
-The cultures were separated by a distance of 15,000 km (8,000 nautical miles).
+The Kuroshio Current, which does brush up against Japan, would have moved any stray boats northward (toward Alaska and North America) and not toward South America (at least not without encountering North America first).
+This is due to the Coriolis Effect of the Earth's rotation, and would have been the same direction thousands of years ago.
+In addition, scurvy would almost certainly have killed off the people on board, since the cultures were separated by a distance of 15,000 km (8,000 nautical miles).
 Researchers argued that Valdivia ceramics (and culture) had developed independently, and those apparent similarities were a result simply of constraints on technique, and an "accidental convergence" of symbols and style.